conorbergin/personal-website/src/posts/contenteditable.md

   - webdev
 ---

 Around March this year I decided I was going to build a note-taking app, having never been quite satisfied with what was on offer.
 I spent about six months on the project before shelving it.
-It was my first serious attempt to build a user facing service and I decided what I had achieved wasn't quite as revoltionary as I though it was when I was building it, maybe I will come back to it in the future.
+It was my first serious attempt to build a user facing service and I decided what I had achieved wasn't quite as revolutionary as I though it was when I was building it, maybe I will come back to it in the future.

 ## Prosemirror
 If you ask online how to create a rich text editor you will be directed to Prosemirror or one of its derivatives.
 These work great out of the box, and collaboration is very easy to set up with Yjs.
 However, customizing Prosemirror is hard, so hard that I started writing my own contenteditable editor from scratch.
 In particular I wanted: